 Cryptographic software validates each transaction through a process referred to as mining where participants compete to make records by solving computationally complex cryptographic problems.
 In the transactional validation process, transactions are time-stamped via a hash algorithm which creates an ongoing chain, and a decentralized digital and permanent record (the ledger) that theoretically cannot be altered or eliminated.
 A proof-of-work concept records the transactions chronologically and publicly.
 The shared public distributed ledger is the Blockchain.
 The Blockchain, by design, prevents anyone from double-spending, and therefore using digital currencies they do not own.

-Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are in our view, “designed to be trustless and therefore they are trustworthy.”
+Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are in my view, “designed to be trustless and therefore they are trustworthy.”
 Each time I say that at a global conference, people later ask me to drill down on what that means exactly.
-So, what I mean by that is that they are designed with a lack of trust in respect of all its users (me, you and the system), which makes the system trustworthy.
-Not everyone in the distributed ledger tech space agrees with us on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident to me that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to those of us in the online gambling space, more than any other space.
+So, what I mean by that is that it is designed with a lack of trust in respect of all its users (me, you and the system), which makes the system trustworthy.
+Not everyone in the distributed ledger tech space has agreed with me on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident to me that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to those of us in the online gambling space, more than any other space.

 By contrast, other online currencies or payment systems, such as bank credit cards are indirectly settled – they involve a central administrator or financial institution middleman that sits between the transacting parties.
 These intermediaries validate and reconcile transactions to avoid double spending by a person.
 In other words, there is a human involved.
 Digital currency transactions on the Blockchain rely on computer software to perform that function, cutting out the institutional go-between in financial transactions, and no human is involved.

 As a result of the Blockchain, it is now possible to buy currency, shop for goods or services and remit value internationally almost instantaneously, purely M2M without the need for institutional middlemen.